ia-mm-ai/IAMMAI/README.md

 - bounding authority, contribution, and consequence
 - keeping protocol-significant transitions traceable and recoverable

+## Current position

+This repository now contains:

+- the published constitutional core
+- the machine-readable constitutional twin
+- the first architecture body
+- the first implementation derivative set

+This is enough to begin embodiment without treating implementation as a substitute for the law.

 ## Attribution

 **Originating author and public release authority:**